mattbierner/na-naa-na-na-na-na-naa-naa-naa-na/documentation/about.md

 <div align="center">
     <img src="https://raw.githubusercontent.com/mattbierner/na_naa-na-na-na_na-naa-naa-naa-na/gh-pages/documentation/images/the king.jpg" />
-    <p><i>Na, Naa Na Na Na, Na Naa Naa Naa Na</i> is a tool for visualizing controller input while playing <i>Katamari Damacy</i>.</p>
+    <p><i>Na, Naa Na Na Na, Na Naa Naa Naa Na</i> visualizes controller for games of <i>Katamari Damacy</i>.</p>
 </div>

 ### What the Hell and I Looking At?
-The visualization uses Playstation 2 Joystick input to sketch out a 3D path, trying to approximate the movement of *Katamari Damacy*.
+The visualization uses Playstation 2 Joystick input to sketch out a 3D path, trying to approximate the movement style of the titular Katamaris from *Katamari Damacy*.
 Think etch-a-sketch, but on a sphere instead of a plane.

 Press both joysticks forward, and the drawing cursor moves forward on the sphere.
 Press both backwards, and the cursor moves backwards.